-Assignment 4: In preparation for a discussion about Dante's Inferno, please read cantos 3, 6, 89.
+Assignment 3: In preparation for a discussion about Dante's Inferno, please read cantos 3, 6, 8-9.
 For the second discussion, please read cantos 26, 32-34.

-The best online (and free) resource for this literary masterpiece is "Digital Dante," hosted by Columbia University.
-This link will take you directly to the three works that comprise the "Divine Comedy," the first of which is the Inferno.
+The best online (and free) resource for this literary masterpiece is Digital Dante, hosted by Columbia University.
+The link will take you directly to the three works that comprise the Divine Comedy, including the Inferno.
 Once you select a canto from the Inferno, there will be a header option at the top of the page for "Texts and Translations," which you must click in order to view the different versions of the text: the original Italian, the Mandelbaum translation, and the Longfellow translation.
-I would recommend reading the Mandelbaum as it is a more contemporary translation, and the one we will use in our classes.
+I would recommend the Mandelbaum as it is a more contemporary translation and the one we will use in our classes.